 It seems strange, looking at my list and the sequence of items.
 What makes us happy shifts and shuffles the longer we live; putting it into words is illuminating.
 Writing well and speaking French are the easiest to attain (which does not make them easy).
 They are also the only pieces of my personal happiness puzzle in which I have a major hand.
 Is the absence of happiness linked to lack of control?

 Must we control our environment in order to be happy?
 Or just our fair share?

 Nine days in Paris.
-The intersection of everything I love, with the exception being that my sons were not there, but they were on holiday and well.
+The intersection of everything I adore, with the exception that my sons were not there, but they were on holiday and well.
 Yes.
 Intellectual spark, sensual play with a man who understood my most private selves.
 Speaking French.
 Writing well.
+Movement and feeling strong.

-I remember marveling at the time, rolling the words around on my tongue, in two languages.
-Aloud.
+I remember marveling, rolling the words around on my tongue in two languages, aware that it was a very special time.
 Je suis heureuse.
 I am happy.
 This is happiness.

 - How do you define your happiness?

 - How has it changed?